 <form role="search">.
 In HTML, all forms have the same semantics.
-But with ARIA, you can add to the semantics of a particular form to define it as the search form.
+But with ARIA, you can define the semantics of a particular form as being a search form.

-ARIA states are properties that define the current condition of an element.
+ARIA states are attributes that define the current condition of an element.
 They generally change based on user interaction or some dynamic variable.
 An example is

-<input aria-disabled="true">.
-This property will cause a screen reader to read this input as being disabled, but this state value could easily be changed to
+<input aria-invalid="true">.
+This property will cause a screen reader to read this input as currently being invalid (meaning it needs to be corrected), but this state value could easily be changed to

 false dynamically based on user input.